Anaerobic Digestion Facility at Little Miami Plant

 • The new facilities will not obstruct the trail; the plant grounds and trail will be separated by 25 feet at a minimum

-• MSD is working closely with the City’s Department of Transportation & Engineering (DOTE), who maintains the trail
+• MSD is working closely with the city’s Department of Transportation & Engineering (DOTE), who maintains the trail

 • MSD is committed to minimizing impacts to trail users